-This furnace is factory-made for natural gas-fired operation at 0 ft to 5,000 ft (0 m to 1,524 m) above sea level.
+This furnace is constructed at the factory for natural gas-fired operation at 0 -5,000 ft (0-m -1,524 m) above sea level.

-To maintain correct and safe operation, it is essential to change the manifold pressure when installing the furnace in a location where the altitude is greater than 5,000 ft (1,524 m) above sea level.
-See Table 4 for the correct manifold pressure settings.
+The manifold pressure must be changed in order to maintain proper and safe operation when the furnace is installed in a location where the altitude is greater than 5,000 ft (1,524 m) above sea level.
+See Table 4 and Table 5 for proper manifold pressure settings.
+High fire manifold pressure must be set before adjusting low fire.